rbogatyrev/WallarmProject/README_EN.md

 * **CHROME_VERSION** - Chrome version for Selenoid environment
 * **REMOTE_DRIVER_URL** - Host address for Selenoid

-Allure report will be generated automatically after build completion
+Allure report with test execution results will be generated automatically after build completion
-После завершения выполнения сборки будет сформирован Allure-отчет, при переходе в который отобразится результат выполнения всех тестовых сценариев.
 ![BuildFinished](images/JenkinsBuildFinishedEN.jpg)

 For more detailed information on a test, click on its name in the list.
 In the opened tab you can find a list of the test's execution steps and the video attachment of its whole run at the bottom.
 If the test marked as failed, a screenshot of its failure and browser console logs will also be attached.